 The problem: PFC function is resource-dependent.
 Under fatigue, stress, negative mood, or high cognitive load, PFC regulation of limbic impulses weakens.
 The "battle" between doing the important task (PFC goal) and the short-term relief of avoidance (limbic preference) is more likely to be won by the limbic system when cognitive resources are depleted.

 This is why procrastination is worst when we are tired, stressed, or already cognitively depleted — not when we are fresh.
-Starting difficult tasks at the beginning of the day, before PFC resources are depleted, is not just folk wisdom; it reflects the neuroscience.
+Starting difficult tasks at the beginning of the day, before PFC resources are depleted, is not just folk wisdom; it reflects the neuroscience of PFC-limbic regulation.

 Temporal Discounting in the Brain

-Neuroimaging studies on intertemporal choice (choosing between immediate and delayed rewards) reveal two systems:
+Neuroimaging studies on intertemporal choice reveal two systems:

-- Limbic system (including ventral striatum and medial prefrontal cortex): Responds strongly to immediate rewards; relatively insensitive to delayed rewards
+- Limbic system (including ventral striatum and medial PFC): Responds strongly to immediate rewards; relatively insensitive to delayed rewards

 - Lateral prefrontal cortex: Responds to delayed rewards; processes abstract future consequences

-Procrastination correlates with disproportionate limbic system activation when contemplating task completion: the future reward (deadline met, work done, relief from guilt) simply doesn't feel as real as the immediate cost (starting the uncomfortable task).
+Procrastination correlates with disproportionate limbic system activation when contemplating task completion: the future reward (deadline met, work done, relief from guilt) simply does not feel as real as the immediate cost (starting the uncomfortable task now).
+Piers Steel's temporal motivation theory (2007) synthesizes these findings into a formula: the motivation to act is a function of expectancy of success, task value, impulsivity, and the delay until the consequence — with delay being the strongest driver of avoidance.

 "Just Do It"